thisdata/thisdata-node/README.md

 * `user.mobile` - E.164 format - An mobile number for sending unusual activity SMS alerts to. e.g. +15555555555

 ### Event Types
-We recommend using verb constants e.g. `thisdata.verbs.LOG_IN` but you can use any verb that represents the type of event that you want to track.
+We recommend using verb constants `thisdata.verbs.LOG_IN` but you can use any verb that represents the type of event that you want to track.

 For a full list of verbs see http://help.thisdata.com/v1.0/docs/verbs

 ### Webhooks
-You should validate incoming webhooks to make sure theyre from ThisData.
+You should validate incoming webhooks to make sure they're from ThisData.
 To do this you will enter a secret string in the settings area of your ThisData account and then use that same secret to validate the webhook signature that we send in the `X-Signature` header.

 ```
-// returns true or false
-thisdata.validateWebhook('your shared secret', 'X-Signature value', 'request body');
+var valid = thisdata.validateWebhook('your shared secret', 'X-Signature value', 'request body');
 ```

-For more information about types of webhooks you can recieve see http://help.thisdata.com/docs/webhooks
+For more information about types of webhooks you can receive see http://help.thisdata.com/docs/webhooks

 ## API Documentation